 A common feature of many inactive websites is that many of their external links no longer work.
 This can also be a problem with active sites, particularly if your site includes affiliate links.
 This is not a hard thing to fix.

-If you use WordPress as there’s a plugin – Broken Link Checker – which dynamically reports all broken links.
+If you use WordPress, there’s a plugin – Broken Link Checker – which dynamically reports all broken links.

 With non-Wordpress sites, you are going to have to go through each of your pages and check links individually.
 Sure, that may take time but it’s a task which must be done.